CROM Continuous Reduced Order Models

 Reduced-Order Model

-The latent dimension of the reduced order model is set to $r=16$ and the decoder $dec(x, \mathbf{z})$ consists out of three fully-connected hidden layers with 128 neurons each.
+The latent dimension of the reduced order model is set to

 A very simple implementation of the autoencoder for this example in PyTorch could look like this: